Spring 2017 Assessments

-The Colorado Measures of Academic Success (CMAS): Science and Social Studies assessments will be administered in elementary and middle schools this spring.
-4th and 7th grade students will take the social studies assessments; 5th and 8th grade students will take the science assessments.
-The administration window is April 13 - May 1, 2015.
+The Colorado Measures of Academic Success (CMAS): Science and Social Studies assessments will be administered in elementary, middle, and high schools in spring of 2017.
+Students in grades 5, 8, and 11 will take the science assessments.
+The social studies assessments will be administered in grades 4 and 7 on a sampling basis to one-third of the schools.
+The administration window is April 10 - 28, 2017.

 Practice testing environments, also referred to as ePATs (electronic Practice Assessment Tools), help to familiarize students with the testing environment.
 Districts are strongly encouraged to give students time to practice the tests before actual testing.
 The practice environment will help students navigate through the testing environment and learn to use the embedded supports.